Court Cfaa Computer Hacking Law

 The CFAA is a federal law that governs computer crime.
 It contains a number of provisions that prohibit various activities, including accessing a computer without authorization and hacking.

-See also Computer Game Oregon Trail
+See also Online Computer Science Schools

 There are two key phrases that are used to violate the CFAA: “access without authorization” and “exceeds authorized access”.
 These phrases are defined in the law as follows: